-- Wear leather gloves and empty waste paper baskets (or other containers) by holding container on the outside.
+- Wear puncture-resistant or leather gloves and empty waste paper baskets (or other containers) by holding container on the outside.
 DO NOT empty or carry the container by putting your fingers on the inside.

 - Call your local public health department or police for further assistance.

 - Do not load the container beyond its capacity.

 - Do not compact infectious waste.
 This process may spread the contamination.